 "I'm healthy.
 My children are healthy.
 And I still have a mother.
 And I come from a very loving family.
 And I have Vili," she said.
 At the time, she was not allowed to leave the state of Washington without permission.
 She could teach again, she said, just not in the public school system.

-"They've got this nice little place on the beach and there's always things to look at," the lawyer and family friend said on MSNBC's The Abrams Report.
+"They've got this nice little place on the beach and there's always things to look at," the lawyer said on MSNBC's The Abrams Report.
 "We figure, the little girls are there and they can watch the ships go by, and there's eagles that fly by."

 They remained in the Seattle area to raise their kids.
-Fualaau is an aspiring DJ—Letourneau even hosted a "Hot for Teacher" night at a bar where he was deejaying in 2009.
-As of late Letourneau was working as a legal assistant—something she had expressed her desire to do upon her release from prison—while Fualaau was employed at a home and garden center.
+When Fualaau had aspirations to work as a DJ, Letourneau hosted a "Hot for Teacher" night at a bar where he was deejaying in 2009.

 It was déjà vu in 2014 when Letourneau was arrested again—this time for failing to show up at a hearing a year after being cited for driving with a suspended license—taken away due to unpaid tickets.
 She paid a fine after showing proof of her license renewal.